Creating A Winning Culture

 - Life Insurance: Another little perk you can offer that other organizations may not is life insurance.
 You can research how to buy life insurance online or access some other agency to assist you.

 - Paid Time Off (including sick days): Teachers, Doctors, and others get a certain number of paid personal days, including sick days, that are paid days off.
 Consider the same for your team members.
+Check out this article from SINC on how you can formulate a paid time off policy for your business.

 Developing a culture that attracts great people is a process that takes focus, time, and commitment.
 It is not a passive enterprise but takes time to build and just as much time to maintain.